ferram4/Ferram-Aerospace-Research/README.md

 Compatibility with KSP v1.0.3 and thermal changes
 Fix one last error with voxelization breaking due to reverts

+Add ability to make parts not count for main axis determination; fix structural panels interfering with proper main axis determination

 0.15.3V "Froude"------------------------------------

 Update to MM 2.6.5 for greater nyan nyan